 Release Date: August 2018

 Resilient Functions simplify development of integrations by wrapping each activity into an individual workflow component.
-These components can be easily installed, then used and combined in Resilient workflows.
+These components can be easily installed, then used and combined in Resilient Platform workflows.
 The Resilient platform sends data to the function component that performs an activity then returns the results to the workflow.
 The results can be acted upon by scripts, rules, and workflow decision points to dynamically orchestrate the security incident response activities.

 This guide describes the Cloud Foundry Function.